Crissium/SilverDict/README.md

  - The buttons in the right sidebar are _toggle buttons_.
  - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.
- - If you accidentally clear the history, you can restore it by refreshing the page.
+ - If you have accidentally cleared the history, you can restore it by refreshing the page.

 ## Features